MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

 This is merely an overview.
 Refer to the API documentation [TODO: link?  refernece chm?] for more information.

+The LicenseResponse.GetLicenses method now returns an empty array instead of null when no licenses have been added.

 The following classes and enums were added.

    *  AdvancedLicense class (abstract, inherits from License) - a subset existing properties and methods from MediaLicense were moved into this class, and MediaLicense now inherits from AbstractLicense.
 No application changes are required to use MediaLicense.